LanthDeveloper/LanthDeveloper/README.md

 <h1 align="center">Hi 👋, I'm Anthony Lee - Lanthdev</h1>
 <h3 align="center">I'm Web Developer</h3>
 <h4 align="center">
     Hello, I'm Anthony, a frontend developer.
-I've been immersed in web development for three years.
+I've been immersed in web development.
 My goal is to establish myself as a notable figure in this industry.
 I strive to innovate, be reliable, and eventually reach a level where
     I can inspire younger developers to pursue their dreams and create passionately.
 </h4>
 ## Portfolio